November 5, 2015

 Strong Prospects in the IT Field

-SNHU has both a Bachelor of Arts and Bachelor of Science in Information Technology program, with 11 concentrations available in the BS program, from data analytics to game design & development and robotics & Artificial Intelligence (AI).
+SNHU has both a Bachelor of Arts and Bachelor of Science in Information Technology program, with 11 concentrations available in the BS program, from data analytics to robotics & Artificial Intelligence (AI).
 At the graduate level, the MS in Information Technology offers eight diverse concentrations, from information security to database design and software application development.

 The MBA Route To Success

 Servicemembers and veterans with a desire to earn an advanced degree that offers the flexibility to move across industries, locations or departments will find what they're looking for in SNHU's MBA programs.
 Today's business environment requires professionals to rapidly adapt to change, strategically assess resource constraints and provide solutions to complex problems - and those challenges evolve each day.
 G.I.
 Jobs' 2015 hot jobs list includes business administration as a sought-after role in the corporate world.

 SNHU's Master of Business Administration program offerings are also continually evolving.
 The university continuously captures cutting-edge knowledge and expertise from subject matter experts and faculty, ensuring that graduates are well prepared to step into critical roles in diverse industries worldwide.